zio/zio/docs/contributor-guidelines.md

 ---
-id: contributing
+id: contributor-guidelines
+slug: contributor-guidelines
-title: "ZIO Contributor Guidelines"
+title: "Contributor Guidelines"
 ---

 Thank you for your interest in contributing to ZIO, which is a small, zero-dependency library for doing type-safe, composable concurrent and asynchronous programming!